BradLin0819/kg2text/README.md

 This project is implemented using the framework [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and the library [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).
 Please, refer to their websites for further details on the installation and dependencies.

-## Environments and Dependencies

-- python 3.6
-- PyTorch 1.1.0
-- PyTorch Geometric 1.3.1
-- torch-cluster - 1.4.4
-- torch-scatter - 1.3.1
-- torch-sparse - 0.4.0
-- torch-spline-conv - 1.1.0
-- subword-nmt 0.3.6

 ## Datasets

-In our experiments, we use the following datasets:  [AGENDA](https://github.com/rikdz/GraphWriter/tree/master/data) and [WebNLG](https://webnlg-challenge.loria.fr/challenge_2017/).
+In our experiments, we use the following datasets:  [AGENDA](https://github.com/rikdz/GraphWriter/tree/master/data), [WebNLG](https://webnlg-challenge.loria.fr/challenge_2017/), and [Linked WikiText-2](https://rloganiv.github.io/linked-wikitext-2/#/)

 ## Preprocess